Saitco/README/README.md

 Matías Correnti, [@matCorrenti][myTwitter].

 ## License
-NAME is available under the MIT license.
+README is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.